Small group, countryside tours of Japan

 Tottori Sanddunes is the main draw in this region and most extensive of all the sanddunes in Japan.

-From a mound right in the middle, we overlook the Sea of Japan extending in all directions.
+From the mound right in the middle, we overlook the Sea of Japan extending in all directions.

 In the afternoon, we take off for Izumo by express train.